 Spikes of yellow foxglove flowers above neat clumps of green leaves.
-Reputedly good for cutting.
+Good for cutting and using in bouquets.

 Introduced to Britain in 1597.
 Given the RHS Award For Garden Merit.

 Grows best in semi shade and prefers a well-drained spot.

 Common name(s): The Small Yellow Foxglove